-In many media and academic accounts, legislators are framed as stubborn policy high demanders, and policymaking as the conflict between fixed, opposing groups.
-The most divisive issues are given attention, and the loudest, most ideological voices are amplified.
-Policymaking is a game of zero-sum bargaining, where for one position (or party) to win, the other must lose.
+In many media and academic accounts, legislators are framed as stubborn policy high demanders.
+The most ideological voices are amplified.
+Policymaking is a game of zero-sum bargaining between ideological opponents, where for one position to win, the other must lose.

-My research examines one part of this process: how legislators decide to take positions on policies.
-In particular, I examine how factors inside the legislature – including information, communication, deliberation, and the institutions that support these activities – affect individual legislators’ revealed policy preferences.
-My dissertation presents three field experiments, conducted in a legislature with the participation of legislators and staff, that examine how information affects individual cosponsorship and roll call voting decisions.
-I find that institutions can substantially affect legislators’ position taking behavior by influencing the availability of information.
+My research examines how legislators decide to take positions on policies.
+In particular, I examine how factors inside the legislature – including information, cue-taking, deliberation, and institutions – affect position-taking.
+My dissertation presents three field experiments, conducted in a legislature with the approval and participation of legislators and staff, that examine how information affects individual cosponsorship and roll call voting.

 Research outside my dissertation examines other factors that may affect legislators’ policy positions.
-Work with Jeff Lax and Justin Phillips examines how responsive legislators are to different constituencies.
+Work with Jeff Lax and Justin Phillips examines responsiveness to affluent and partisan constituencies.
 Observational and experimental work with Don Green explores the importance of campaign finance.
 And work with Shigeo Hirano examines how primary election competition between intraparty factions affects the ideological composition of legislatures.

 NEWER PAPER (just accepted at QJPS): Why are well-known political figures seemingly immune to scandal?
 Don Green, David Kirby, and I study the effect of scandals on voters’ evaluations of political figures?
 Publicizing Scandal

 NEW PAPER: Jeff Lax, Justin Phillips, and I apply multilevel regression and poststratification to estimate public preferences by voters’ state, income, and party.
 Are senators more responsive to affluent or partisan constituents?
 Party or the Purse (DRAFT)?.